biogeochemistry/MyLake_Bromont/README.md

  It will be resolved, but for the moment it can verify if everything has been installed correctly or showcase the script.

-Example of figures generated (for Nedre, using the initial values for parameters related to Temperature):
+Example of figures generated (for lac Bromont, using the initial values for parameters related to Temperature):

 ![The first digit generated.
 Give a comparison of modeled data to observations.](img/example_TOC_comparison_for_document.png)

 Figure 1.
-Observed vs simulated temperature (squares), oxygen (circles), and chlorophyll a (triangles) for all depths (from red (0; surface) to blue (6; max depth)) of Lake Nedre. the fourth figure is a comparison of observations (squares) and simulated (lines) of the calibrated variable (here, Temperature) for the surface (black) and deep water (blue).
+Observed vs simulated temperature (squares), oxygen (circles), and chlorophyll a (triangles) for all depths (from red (0; surface) to blue (7; max depth)) of Lake Bromont. the fourth figure is a comparison of observations (squares) and simulated (lines) of the calibrated variable (here, Temperature) for the surface (black) and deep water (blue).

 ![Second digit generated.
 Give a time series of the three variables and profiles of these variables for different dates.](img/example_timeseries_and_profils.png)